Lee H. Roberts

 Lee Harriss Roberts (born 1968) is the 13th chancellor of the University of North Carolina at Chapel Hill since January 2024.
-Before the chancellorship, he spent 30 years working in the financial industry.
+Before the chancellorship, he spent 30 years working in the finance industry.

 Early life and education

 Roberts was born to journalists Steven and Cokie Roberts.
 His mother was the daughter of Hale and Lindy Boggs.
 He grew up in Washington, D.C.

 Roberts received a Bachelor of Arts degree with a major in political science from Duke University in 1990 and a Juris Doctor degree from Georgetown University in 1994.

 Finance career

 Roberts spent 30 years working in the finance industry.
 He was a partner at Cherokee Investment Partners and spent nine years with Morgan Stanley, where, among other projects, he helped guide financing for the $1.6 billion Africa ONE fiber network, the $2.2 billion Mumbai Trans Harbour Link, and the $5 billion World Trade Center site redevelopment.
 He then became managing director of Piedmont Community Bank Holdings.
 From 2014 to 2016, he was the budget director for then-Governor of North Carolina Pat McCrory, where his office oversaw more than $40 billion in spending.
 Upon Roberts' departure, McCrory awarded him the Order of the Long Leaf Pine.

 In 2016, Roberts founded SharpVue Capital, a private investment firm in Raleigh, North Carolina.
 From 2019 to 2024, he taught budgeting as an adjunct instructor at the Sanford School of Public Policy of Duke University.

 In 2019, Roberts was appointed to the corporate board of Variety Wholesalers, a retail-store company owned by Art Pope, a prominent conservative donor.

 From 2021 to 2024, Roberts served as member of the University of North Carolina Board of Governors and chair of its budget committee.